Kellytom/backgrounds/astro-site/src/content/docs/reference/example.md

 ---
 title: Example Reference
-description: A reference page in my new Starlight docs site.
+description: A reference page in my new Hacker1 docs site.
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.